Patient-specific 3D anatomical modeling is your pathway to better surgical outcomes

 The better patient-specific anatomical understanding achieved due to virtual 3D models brought better surgical results from different aspects.
 There was lower blood loss during surgeries, surgery duration was reduced, and the post-procedure patient stay at the hospital was much shorter.
 The study’s lead author, David Geffen, is of the opinion that using 3D virtual models for cancer surgeries is not something for the future — it is to be used now.

-Intravision XR is cloud-based virtual 3D medical modeling software that can be used to easily create 3D images and holographs of patient anatomy.
+Intravision XR is cloud-based virtual 3D medical modeling software that can be used to easily visualize 3D images and holographs of patient anatomy.
 The models present complete anatomical detail while keeping intact spatial relationships between organs and their internal structures.

 To get more information about Intravision XR, contact us today.